mikeal/multiblock/README.md

 A CAR header that:
 * Must have a single root that MUST be a `cbb` CID.
   * CID of the CID Set.
     * This CID MUST use `lmh`.
-Must include a property `multiblock` that is a List of two entries
+* Must include a property `multiblock` that is a List of 3 entries
   * CID of the `cbs` (CAR Block Set).
     * This CID MUST use `lmh`.
   * CID of the `dbb` codec.